-I stayed in Stellenbosch for a few nights, a university town in the centre of South Africa’s wine region.
-You can visit most vineyards from here.
+After you’ve thoroughly explored Cape Town, head east to South Africa’s wine region.
+I stayed in Stellenbosch for a few nights, a university town and considered the region’s “wine capital”.
+Stay a few days and indulge in several of the area’s wine estates and vineyards.
 My favourite one was the Waterford Estate, where you can do a chocolate and wine pairing!
 Highly recommendable!

 Don’t just stick to your car though, there’s nothing better than cycling around the vineyards, sampling South African wines along the way!